KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Reverse Engineering for Success
 The questions I seek to answer in my research sprint:
 * Whom should the church reach?
-* How should the church reach them?
+* How should the church reach the people?
 * What does a successful global United Methodist presence look like?

 # Whom Should the Church Reach?